Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 #### UNBIND

-Sends an unbind request to the server and gracefully ends an underlying connection.
+The `unbind` method sends an unbind request to the server and gracefully ends an underlying connection.

 ```perl6
 $client.unbind;